-You may not get an exact return on investment for major repairs, but bringing your home up to market standards will allow you to list it at fair market value and potentially sell faster.
+You may not get a great return for major repairs, but bringing your home up to market standards will allow you to list it at fair market value and potentially sell faster.

-Before lenders extend financing to a home buyer, they make sure that the home meets their standards.
+Before lenders extend financing to a home buyer, they ensure that the home meets their standards.
 If your home is in very poor condition, buyers might struggle to access the funds to purchase it.

-If your home’s major systems and components are newly repaired and functioning — rather than in disrepair — lenders will be much more likely to approve financing to buyers who are interested in your home.
+If your home’s major components are newly repaired, lenders are more likely to approve financing to buyers interested in your home.

-Although there are benefits to completing major repairs, it’s also important to weigh whether it’s worth it for you.
-If major repairs are completely outside your budget, you still have options, such as selling as is, working with a cash buyer, or selling to an iBuyer.
+While there are benefits to completing major repairs, it’s also important to weigh your potential return on investment.
+If the repairs are outside of your budget and sales timeline, you can still sell as is or work with a cash buyer.

 Can I sell my house even if it's in terrible condition?